Sarah Martin, MBBS

 What the federal data shows

-Sarah Martin, MBBS filed 395 Medicare Part D claims in 2023 as a Ophthalmology Physician in Washington, District of Columbia, prescribing 70% generic.
+Sarah Martin, MBBS filed 395 Medicare Part D claims in 2023 as an Ophthalmology Physician in Washington, District of Columbia, prescribing 70% generic.

 - 395